Moamen-Abdelkawy/Medical-Appointment-Noshow-Dataset-Investigation/README.md

 The report distinguishes between two groups of factors that might have significance: those related to the system, and personal attributes of the patients themselves.

 ## Dataset
-the oringinal dataset can be found [here](https://www.kaggle.com/joniarroba/noshowappointments).
+The oringinal dataset can be found [here](https://www.kaggle.com/joniarroba/noshowappointments).
 The dataset contains 110.527 medical appointments with 14 associated variables (characteristics):
 1. **PatientId:** Identification of a patient
 2. **AppointmentID:** Identification of each appointment
 3. **Gender:** Male or Female .
 Female is the greater proportion, woman takes way more care of they health in comparison to man.